peteroupc/html3dutil/tutorials/glmath.md

 ## Matrices <a id=Matrices></a>

-A matrix is a 16- or 9-element array that can describe a transformation from one coordinate system to another.
+A matrix is an array that can describe a transformation from one coordinate system to another.
 Transformations include translation (shifting), scaling, and rotation.
 Functions dealing with matrices begin with "mat".
+A 3x3 or 4x4 matrix has 9 or 16 elements, respectively.
 For more details, see the {@tutorial matrixdetails} tutorial.

 ### Translation <a id=Translation></a>